dev99problems/alfred-translayta/README.md

 * **auto language detection** — `Simply start typing, no need to set translate direction.`
 * **autocorrection** of user input. `Mistype something?
 No need to retype.`
 * **add/delete/edit** words to your list of **favorites**. `Save words.
 Learn them even when you are offline.`
+* **favorites in "learning mode"**. `Open your favorites without translations.
+Get translation of each word on demand.`
 * **auto save** of your  favorites list **into a file**. `Add words to favorites and have them backuped in a separate file.`

 ## Prerequisites